-Back when my esteemed collegue Mr Wallace got his first job in the design industry all the kit you needed to survive was a black polo neck jumper and a 2b pencil tucked behind your ear.
-What with the birth of Apple (computers, not Chris Martins baby) and a billion art students graduating looking for jobs, the ingredients for success have become far more complicated.
+Back when my esteemed colleague Mr Wallace got his first job in the design industry all the kit you needed to survive was a black polo neck jumper and a 2b pencil tucked behind your ear.
+What with the birth of Apple (computers, not Chris Martin’s baby) and a billion art students graduating and looking for jobs, the ingredients for success have become far more complicated.

 No. 1: An Apple Mac.

 Let’s not beat around the bush with this one.
 Some designers can survive using only a PC, a lucky few don’t even need a computer, but for 99% of us, the most useful tool to design with is an Apple Mac.
 See also: iPad, iPhone, iPod, Apple TV or anything that comes with a free white sticker of an apple with a bite taken out of it.